In the Netflix series, Marvel’s Punisher, Frank Castle shared a tiny bit of wisdom while he smote his would-be sidekick David Lieberman:

 Keep your mind busy as a bee

 The best way to de-stress yourself is to snap out of it.
-I say, learn from audiobooks – you can learn Korean, Japanese or any language that you may be interested in.
-Or, perhaps, use the time for thinking about the food that you want to eat for lunch, or the resto that you can visit for dinner, or the color of the car that you will check on AutoDeal website – think of anything else, and stop focusing on the stress that builds inside you.
-(But, of course, needless to say, be mindful when you drive.
-You don’t want more trouble than being stuck on EDSA.)
+Learn from audiobooks—you can learn Korean, Japanese, or any language that you may be interested in.
+Or, perhaps, use the time for thinking about the food that you want to eat for lunch, or the resto that you can visit for dinner, or the color of the car that you will check on the AutoDeal website—think of anything else, and stop focusing on the stress that builds inside you.
+Of course, and needless to say, be mindful when you drive.
+You don’t want more trouble than being stuck on EDSA.

 Billboards are there for a reason

-For people like me who enjoy looking at visually appealing stuff, the billboards on EDSA are great stimuli.
-You may come across interesting things up there like upcoming movies, a huge inflated chicken, Belo’s next victim err…creation, or any oddities.
+For those people who enjoy looking at visually appealing stuff, the billboards on EDSA are great stimuli.
+You may come across interesting things up there like upcoming movies, a huge inflated chicken, Belo’s next victim err…creation or any oddities.
 Remember the Technomarine ad with a watch over Manny Pacquiao’s eye?

 Being witty is the key